Law Library Collections

 The Law Library has an excellent collection of law books, including: multiple copies of all set and recommended texts and casebooks; shorter books that provide a quick overview of the law and are useful in revision; resources useful for research assignments; books on studying and practising law; legal dictionaries, etc.

 Books are arranged in subject order by the Moys Classification Scheme, devised specifically for legal materials.
 An outline of the scheme can be found by the Law Book collection.

 Large Books are oversized books that do not fit on standard shelves.
 They are indicated in the Library catalogue by a call number prefixed with an 'f' and with the location listed as 'Law - Large Books'.

-The Readings Collection contains items in heavy demand - set texts and casebooks, highly recommended texts, topic guides, and readers.
-These items are available from the Law Library Readings Desk for two hour loan only and are restricted for use within the Library.
+The Readings Collection contains items in heavy demand - set texts and casebooks, and topic readers.
+These items are available from the Central Library Readings Collection for two hour loan only.

 Many essential topic readings - book chapters, journal articles, reported judgments - are made available online.
-These are accessible from the 'Library' link in FLO.
+These are accessible from the 'Readings and Library Resources' link in FLO.

 The Law library provides online access to two major Australian legal encyclopaedias: Halsbury's Laws of Australia (via LexisNexis AU) and Laws of Australia (via Westlaw AU).

 The Law Library holds a comprehensive range of Australian Commonwealth, State and Territory reports as well as law reports from England, the United States and other common law countries.

 These report series can be found in the Law Library, arranged by jurisdiction.